InnoUnp v0.50.2 + Observer 1.12.0 - Source + Binaries

 - All this was made while keeping the original code as much as possible.
 For this reason the code tends to be difficult to read and unnecessarily complex (see the TInnoSetupFile.Extract function, or the runtime variables which are split among TMainInfo and TInnoSetupFile).

-- The code should be considered alpha at best.
+- The code should be treated with caution.
 I did only a very limited testing with limited InnoSetup files.
-I particularly did not test any password-protected setups, and the Unicodification could easily lead to problems in this area.
 If your life or well-being depends on properly extracting InnoSetup archives, do perform some major testing before using my module!

 - A few memory leaks remain.
 I know where FastMM4 tells me they originate, but I couldn't find the cause.
 It should not present a problem unless you plan to extract thousands of setups without restarting FAR, though.